ines-almeida-889/MiaMente-OS/replit.md

 # Overview

-HealthConnect is a comprehensive healthcare management platform that connects parents, clinics, and insurance providers in a unified ecosystem.
-The application facilitates child healthcare management through intake forms, appointment scheduling, session tracking, claims processing, and document management.
-It features role-based dashboards for different user types (parents, clinics, insurance) and provides a streamlined workflow for healthcare service delivery and reimbursement.
+HealthConnect is a comprehensive healthcare management platform that connects parents and clinics in a unified ecosystem.
+The application facilitates child healthcare management through intake forms, appointment scheduling, session tracking, and document management.
+It features role-based dashboards for different user types (parents, clinics) and provides a streamlined workflow for healthcare service delivery.

 # User Preferences